kjohnsoninfo/MayaMaterialIDTool/README.md

 2. Open the script editor in your scene.
 There are several ways: [MayaHelpScriptEditor](https://help.autodesk.com/view/MAYAUL/2023/ENU/?guid=GUID-7C861047-C7E0-4780-ACB5-752CD22AB02E)
 3. Open the materialId.py script in the script editor and run

 The script can also be saved to your shelf for easy access.
-Here is some Maya Documentation to save scripts to shelf: [MayaHelpSaveToShelf](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-C693E884-F81A-4858-B5D6-3856EB8F394E)
+Here is some Maya Documentation to save scripts to shelf: [MayaHelpSaveToShelf](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-C693E884-F81A-4858-B5D6-3856EB8F394E).
+The imgs folder in the repo also contains two versions of icons that can replace the default python icon in Maya: Crystal and Diamond Icons.

 ### Generate Materials
 When you run the script for the first time, it will generate all the materials and shader groups for the IDs predefined in the list.
 This list can be adjusted in the code if desired.